bens4lsu/theskinny-publish/Content/blog2/pajama-pants.md

 "IT'S A WASTE OF LAUNDRY!!!"

 I still didn't (and don't to this day) really understand that argument, but this was the point where I bent over and stuck an index finger right in the poor little girl's face.
-"Do <i>you</i> do the laundry around here?"
+"Do *you* do the laundry around here?"
 I went on, without waiting for the response.
 I was talking fast and loud by now.

 "I know you don't, and I think that whoever does do the laundry wouldn't mind Jake wearing clean pajama pants."